Mother wants answers, justice after teacher accused of breaking 3-year-old’s leg - NewsBreak

 Owen says she’s left wondering how these injuries could have happened and if they were intentional.

 “Nothing can change what happened and nothing can make it right,” Owen said.
 “I just want justice.
-I want her to be held accountable.”ALSO ON WJBF: Teenager hit by car, suffers serious injuries
+I want her to be held accountable.”U.S. Coast Guard looking for missing man

 Since the incident, Owen has retained The Watson Firm to represent Gabby in a lawsuit brought against the school, Forester or both.